vladiantio/resources/README.md

 - **[bg.addy.ie](https://bg.addy.ie/)**: Free image background removal - private, client-side and powered by Transformers.js
 - **[Squoosh](https://squoosh.app/)**: An image optimizer that allows you to compress and compare images with different codecs in your browser.

+### Performance review

+- **[Bundlephobia](https://bundlephobia.com/)**: Bundlephobia helps you find the performance impact of npm packages.
+Find the size of any javascript package and its effect on your frontend bundle.

 ### Sandbox

 - **[codi.link](https://codi.link/)**: Live editor for HTML, CSS and JS.
 Edit your code in real-time, and see the result instantly.